openbmc/openbmc/poky/documentation/ref-manual/features.rst

    section in the Yocto Project Development Tasks Manual for more information.

+-  *read-only-rootfs-delayed-postinsts:* when specified in conjunction with ``read-only-rootfs``, specifies that post-install scripts are still permitted (this assumes that the root filesystem will be made writeable for the first boot; this feature does not do anything to ensure that - it just disables the check for post-install scripts.)

+-  *serial-autologin-root:* when specified in conjunction with ``empty-root-password`` will automatically login as root on the serial console.
+This of course opens up a security hole if the serial console is potentially accessible to an attacker, so use with caution.

 -  *splash:* Enables showing a splash screen during boot.
 By default, this screen is provided by ``psplash``, which does allow customization.
 If you prefer to use an alternative splash screen package, you can do so by setting the ``SPLASH`` variable to a different package name (or names) within the image recipe or at the distro configuration level.

+-  *stateless-rootfs:*: specifies that the image should be created as stateless - when using ``systemd``, ``systemctl-native`` will not be run on the image, leaving the image for population at runtime by systemd.

 -  *staticdev-pkgs:* Installs static development packages, which are static libraries (i.e. ``*.a`` files), for all packages installed in